Skip to main content

 1. Detect code === 422 and error_code === "invalid_payload".

-2. Read issues.fieldErrors.
+2. Read both issues.formErrors and issues.fieldErrors.

 3. Fix field shape/data and retry.